-Stress is a biological and psychological response experienced on encountering a threat that we feel we do not have the resources to deal with.
+Stress is a biological and psychological response experienced upon encountering a threat that we feel we do not have the resources to deal with.

-A stressor is the stimulus (or threat) that causes stress, e.g. exam, divorce, death of loved one, moving house, loss of job.
+A stressor is a stimulus (or threat) that causes stress, e.g., an exam, divorce, the death of a loved one, moving house, or loss of job.

 - Increase in heart rate